 Dear Book Friend,

-To improve your craft, to become a better writer, you need to feedback on your story - what you’re doing well and where there’s room for improvement.
+To improve your craft and become a better writer, you need reader feedback on your story - both what you’re doing well and where there’s room for improvement.
 And because appreciation of story and art is subjective, you need to get a variety of perspectives and impressions.
 I suggest a minimum of 3.
 But realistically, to guarantee adequate responses, consider 6-10.

-Ideally, these betas should be readers rather than writers.
-Many writers exchange work with other writers, but this should be done in the context and expectation of writing critique, not beta feedback.
+Ideally, betas should be readers rather than writers.
+Many writers exchange work with other writers, which can be extremely helpful too.
+But this should be done in the context and expectation of writing critique, not beta feedback.

 Solicit trustworthy, reliable readers to be your Betas, and give them a framework for their feedback that would be helpful, including a deadline.

-To improve your craft, to become a better writer, you need to feedback on your story - what you’re doing well and where there’s room for improvement.
+To improve your craft and become a better writer, you need reader feedback on your story - both what you’re doing well and where there’s room for improvement.
 And because appreciation of story and art is subjective, you need to get a variety of perspectives and impressions.
 I suggest a minimum of 3.
 But realistically, to guarantee adequate responses, consider 6-10.

-Ideally, these betas should be readers rather than writers.
-Many writers exchange work with other writers, but this should be done in the context and expectation of writing critique, not beta feedback.
+Ideally, betas should be readers rather than writers.
+Many writers exchange work with other writers, which can be extremely helpful too.
+But this should be done in the context and expectation of writing critique, not beta feedback.

 Solicit trustworthy, reliable readers to be your Betas, and give them a framework for their feedback that would be helpful, including a deadline.

-Giving specific parameters and guidance as to what you’re looking for will, hopefully, make the feedback less painful and more pertinent.
-Limit the number of issues you’d like them watch for as they read so they don't get overwhelmed and run for the hills!
-You also might ask them to fill out a questionnaire afterwards (so as not to direct their reading too much).
+Giving specific parameters and guidance will, hopefully, make the feedback more pertinent.
+Limiting the number of issues you’d like them to watch for will make them less likely to get overwhelmed and run for the hills!

 Copyright your material, and send it out in an encrypted pdf or a view-only Google doc.
-(Rooted in Writing has an amazingly comprehensive collection of beta reader resources for authors that I feel no need to reproduce.
+(Rooted in Writing has an amazingly comprehensive collection of beta reader resources for authors that I feel no need to try to improve upon or reproduce.
 Thanks Amber!)

 Have you written outside your personal experience?
 Consider hiring a Sensitivity Reader.
 As author Anna Hecker describes in Writer’s Digest, these knowledgeable editor/readers can help authors identify and correct wording or descriptions that could trigger, or details that are incorrect, off base, stereotypical, offensive, or antiquated.
 Check out the detailed explanation and data base in Write in the Margins.
 You’ll find more about this in my Topical Resources page.